zifeishan/cs224s-deepSpeech/doc/final-report/src/architecture.md

 "the likelihood of the word candidate to be in the actual word sequence".
 The probabilities are well-calibrated, which means that it is supported by data.
-With this probabilistic framework, finding the best-path (or N-best paths) are straightforward.
+With this probabilistic framework, finding the best-path (or N-best paths) is straightforward.